I was in tears on my neighbour’s doorstep

 Even without consciously learning how to improve your sense of humour, experiencing it regularly will make you more likely to notice potentially humorous situations.
 Norman Cousins, in his 1979 book ‘Anatomy of an Illness as Perceived by the Patient’ remarked that laughing at Marx Brothers films helped him control pain, improve his illness, and helped with his stress levels.

-He wrote, “Laughter is an antidote to apprehension and panic.
+“Laughter is an antidote to apprehension and panic.
 It creates a mood in which the other positive emotions can be put to work too.
-When you laugh, you are more likely to see the bright side of a situation and have a more positive outlook, which ultimately promotes healing.”
+When you laugh, you are more likely to see the bright side of a situation and have a more positive outlook, which ultimately promotes healing” he wrote.

 3. Notice the ridiculousness of everyday situations

-Many things are funny in some context.
-Comedians are adept at finding the humour in ordinary situations and circumstances.
+Most things are funny… just not always at the time.
+Comedians are adept at finding the funny side of bog-standard situations and circumstances.
 They develop an ability to observe and exaggerate the ridiculousness of normal, everyday situations.

 By taking a fresh look at the conditions of your day-to-day life, you’ll describe your life in uniquely funny and insightful ways — and improve your sense of humour.